William Linegar

-William L. Linegar (1871–1951) was a cooper, union leader and politician in Newfoundland.
+William L. Linegar (1871 – February 4, 1951) was a cooper, union leader and politician in Newfoundland.
 He represented St. John's West in the Newfoundland House of Assembly from 1924 to 1928.

-Linegar was born in St. John's.
+Early life and union activism

+Linegar was one of five children born in St. John's to Michael Linegar and Eliza Cole.
+He married Ida May Duder at St. Patrick’s Church in April 1902.
+They had 10 children born between 1902-1918.
 Sometime after 1906, he became president of the Cooper's Union.

+Politics and later life

 He ran unsuccessfully for a seat in the Newfoundland assembly as a Workingmen's Party candidate in 1919.
 He was defeated in a subsequent by-election and again in 1923 before being elected in 1924 as a Liberal-Conservative.
 In 1928, Linegar was named to the Board of Liquor Control.
 He became president of the Cooper's Union again in 1938.